3 easy strategies you can use to keep your money in the family

 Developing strategies to keep money in the family is important for people of all income levels, but especially so for high net-worth individuals.
 The goals for estate planning for high net-worth individuals are to protect inheritances for heirs and beneficiaries, minimize estate taxes, avoid probate, and ensure that a suitable trustee is appointed.

 At the Law Office of David W. Foley, California Living Trusts, we specialize in setting up living trusts as part of a comprehensive estate plan.
-Contact our office to schedule your free in-person consultation with one of our staff.Schedule your FREE Consultation
+Contact our office to schedule your free in-person consultation with one of our staff.Schedule your Consultation